 Processes

-The processes tab has the list of all running process in the session.
+The processes tab has a list of all running processes in the session.

 This article was useful to me, I could install gnome system monitor within a few seconds.
 Thanks a lot!